This service is unavailable at this time. More about COVID-19 »

 - Scan for free.
 Send via email, save to drives (USB, OneDrive, Google Drive, Dropbox).

-- Local and long-distance faxing is available using the copy machine in the Main Library Lobby for $.50 a page.
+- Local and long-distance faxing is available for $.50 a page.

 - FedEx Office offers international faxing.